PrestaShop/prestashop.github.io/news/_posts/2019-02-27-we-were-at-the-cms-security-summit-with-google.md

 Seeing things exclusively through an economic prism can be misleading: yes, upgrading may cost you money now.
 But think about what could be lost if an intruder comes, injects an XSS and steals your clients’ information, or adds a script that shuts shop off or deletes everything you had!

-Well, how to update a CMS when a lot of modules or a custom theme are already installed?
-How to avoid breaking something?
+But, how to update a CMS when a lot of modules or a custom theme are already installed?
+How to avoid breaking something that we are not aware of?
 How to be sure that users and developers are following the best practices?

+These are very difficult questions to which we still don't have the answer.
+But we are working on it.
+If you encounter problems during upgrading your shop, send us your feedback!

 Should we add an option or a command for automatic update and would you be brave enough to enable it?
 Would you help us to test it and debug it?